Guitar Fret Repair

 Nickel Fretwire vs. Stainless Steel Fretwire

 Nickel-silver alloy fretwire is the most common type of fret material on guitars.
-There are some physical differneces among different brands of "nickel fretwire".
+There are some physical differences among different brands of "nickel fretwire".
 While nickel frets are perfect for nearly any player, some people are interested in stainless steel frets.
 If you're thinking of changing from nickel to stainless steel frets we advise you to reconsider doing it.
-Yes, stainles steel fretwire is impervious to oxidation and corrosion, but they are hard on strings.
-They also have an effect on tone.
+Yes, stainless steel fretwire is impervious to oxidation and corrosion, but it is affects string wear and tone.
 The cost to install stainless steel frets is notably more than using nickel fretwire.

 Polishing Guitar Frets

 Polishing your guitar frets makes your guitar look much better.
-There is something special about the way light shines off of polished frets.
-Typically you want to polish your frets when you replace guitar strings or replace bass strings.
+There is something special about the way polished frets shine.
+Typically, you want to polish your frets when you replace guitar strings or replace bass strings.
 This service is usually included in a professional guitar setup or professional bass setup service.

 When we polish guitar frets we protect your fretboard with tape and collars.
-We use a high quality polishing compounds and fine steel wool to achieve a high luster.
-Cleaning guitar frets removes tarnish, dirt and grime to leave your guitar frets looking fantastic.
+We use a high quality polishing compounds and a specific process to achieve a high luster for frets.
+Cleaning guitar frets removes tarnish, dirt, and grime to leave your guitar frets looking fantastic.

 Need Guitar Fret Repair or Replacement?

-For a free estiamte or to schedule guitar fret work simply call us at 678-402-6739 or send us a message by clicking on the button below.
-Guitar string tuning is included with any fret job.
+For a free estimate or to schedule guitar fret work simply call us at 678-402-6739 or send us a message by clicking on the button below.
+A full guitar setup is included with any fret job.